Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Results and analysis

 \subsection{Explanation of uncertainty by visualization in low dimension}

 In the following, we provide an explanation of uncertainty by visualizing the test data in a low dimensional space (latent space).
 A dimensionality reduction is performed on the data using t-SNE to project the 7500-dimensional feature into 3 dimensions (3D).

-The epistemic uncertainty ($E$) evaluated through the Bayesian approach is normalised to range between $[0-1]$.
+The epistemic uncertainty ($E$) evaluated through the Bayesian approach is normalized to range between $[0-1]$.
 The test data set is divided into three subsets: low ($E \le 0.01$), medium ($0.01<E \le 0.1$) and high uncertainty ($E>0.1$). t-SNE is performed for these three subsets.
 Low dimensional representations obtained via t-SNE are presented in Fig.~\ref{fig:tsne} where each data point represents a test image.
 Fig.~\ref{fig:tsne} explains the uncertainty associated with the individual images.
 The low uncertainty images have a clear separation between the positive and negative classes in the latent space.
-Thus the model classifies these images with high confidence.
+Thus the model {classifies} these images with high confidence.
 The images with medium uncertainty are clustered at different locations in the latent space however have significant overlap.
 Therefore the model classifies these images with lesser confidence.
 For the high uncertain images, the negative and the positive classes are not at all separable in the latent space.
 Thus the model cannot distinguish between the two classes for this subset, yielding poor accuracy and low confidence.